-When I started my first online business venture way back in 2004, “digital marketing” was done a tad bit differently to how it’s done today.
+When I began my online business venture way back in 2004, “digital marketing” was nothing compared to what it has become today.

-So yes, we did things a little bit differently, mainly because the internet marketing landscape was just a little bit different to what it is today.
+So, I can tell you that as marketers, we did things a little bit differently, mainly because the internet marketing landscape was just completely different, or should I say “young”.

 The digital marketing super-highway